GraeA85/Sprouton-Allotments/readme.md

 The website contains no backend functionality therefore testing will concentrate on:

-* Testing navigational links on each seperate page, as well as the site logo which is designed to redirect to the home page
+* Testing navigational links on each separate page, as well as the site logo which is designed to redirect to the home page
 * Testing the responsiveness of the website, making sure the layout and navigational features remain user friendly with UX design maintained
 * Testing of the form to ensure it functions correctly and does not allow an incomplete entry.
 * Testing the form takes the user to the "thank you" page
 * Testing out the "404" page if somehow the user manually keys in the website wrong or finds a broken link
 * Testing the modals work correctly and display at all resolution breakpoints
 * Testing the YouTube and Google map API links work correctly
-* Testing the "growing list" link that should open up an external PDF file in a seperate tab.
+* Testing the "growing list" link that should open up an external PDF file in a separate tab.
 <br><br>

 ### User Stories Testing